Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 FILE file

-FILE method's body data (file) consists of a file name (and possible extension) and file data delimited by "\n".
+FILE method's body (data, file) consists of a file name (and possible extension) and file data delimited by "\n".
 For example, "filename.ext\nfiledata".

 ##### Print to the client's CLI

 FILE OK

-### ERROR errorMessage
+### ERROR errorCode

-Returns error code when an error occurred.
-The cause of error can, for example, be a invalid request ie. unknown method.
+Returns an error code when an error occurred.
+A cause of the error can be, for example, an invalid request ie. unknown method.

 #### Example request 1